jeffknerr/jeffknerr.github.io/_posts/2021-04-28-ldap-for-small-department.markdown

 $ sudo ldapadd -H ldapi:/// -Y EXTERNAL -f refint.ldif
 ```

-### now add the pwapp groupofnames group (can't be posixGroup???)
+### now add the pwapp groupofnames group

-Here I am adding a `pwapp` (short for password app) group.
+As an example, here I am adding a `pwapp` (short for password app) group.
 I will
 add any admin users to this group, so my password app will be able to
 check the group when allowing admin access.
+Not sure why, but this can't
+be a posixGroup.

 ```bash
 $ cat groupofnames.ldif